qbaware/kosher/README.md

 - :unamused: get annoyed of the duplication of tabs on both browsers, when you do manage to open the same tab in the other browser?
 - :sweat: experience another issue caused by using multiple browsers?

-Tabloid aims to resolve all of those issues by providing users a unified way to sync all of their tabs in a single place.
+Kosher aims to resolve all of those issues by providing users a unified way to sync all of their tabs in a single place.

 ## Support
-If you find Tabloid useful and you want to support it, you can consider making a donation via [PayPal](https://www.paypal.me/danielgospodinow/2) or [Patreon](https://www.patreon.com/danielgospodinow).
+If you find Kosher useful and you want to support it, you can consider making a donation via [PayPal](https://www.paypal.me/danielgospodinow/2) or [Patreon](https://www.patreon.com/danielgospodinow).

 Thank you! :heart: